oVirt/ovirt-site/source/engine/engine-development-environment.html.md

 `  `<level name="WARN"/>
 </logger>

-Restart the Jboss instance and you should see the logs.
+Restart the JBoss instance and you will see the logs.

-#### Enable query by query postgresql log
+#### Enable Query by Query postgresql Log

 Go to /var/lib/pgsql/data/postgresql.conf and change *log_statement* to 'all'.
 You can then find the logs in /var/lib/pgsql/data/pg_log/.